 This racket has power, it’s spin-capable, and doesn’t sacrifice attributes such as feel, which many players consider nebulous.

 The gear-maker went ahead and collaborated with a Swedish company known as Oxeon, to engineer TeXtreme, a carbon fiber meant to improve the racket’s stability.
+We actually rated this as one of the best Prince tennis rackets out there thanks to all the reasons states above.

 How to Choose a Tennis Racket for Intermediate Players